tchwork/utf8/README.md

     {
         "require": {
-            "patchwork/utf8": "1.0.*"
+            "patchwork/utf8": "1.1.*"
         }
     }

-Otherwise, including the `bootup.utf8.php` file is the easiest way to enable the portability layer and configure PHP for an UTF-8 aware and portable application.
+Then, early in your bootstrap sequence, you have to configure your environment.

-Classes are named following PSR-0 autoloader interoperability recommandations, so other loading scheme are easy to implement.
+The easiest way to do so is by taking inspiration from or just including the `bootup.utf8.php` file.
+This will enable the portability layer and configure PHP for an UTF-8 aware and portable application.

 The `Patchwork\Utf8` class exposes its features through static methods.
 Just add a `use Patchwork\Utf8 as u;` at the beginning of your files, then when UTF-8 awareness is required, prefix the string function by `u::`:
 `echo strlen("déjà");` may become `echo u::strlen("déjà");` eg.

-Just run `phpunit` in the `tests/` directory to see the code in action.
+Run `phpunit` in the `tests/` directory to see the code in action.

 Make sure that you are confident about using UTF-8 by reading [Character Sets / Character Encoding Issues](http://www.phpwact.org/php/i18n/charsets)